 Honey Sweetened Peanut Butter Cookies

 Honey Sweetened Peanut Butter Cookies made with whole wheat flour are one of our new favorite cookies.
-These cookies are easy to make, made with great "whole food" ingredients, and taste awesome.
 These cookies are made with honey, whole wheat flour, and lots of peanut butter.
-You won't need any other fat/oil like butter or shortening in this recipe either because the peanut butter has you covered.
+You won’t need any other fat/oil like butter or shortening in this recipe either because the peanut butter has you covered.
 I like this fact because that means I can still make cookies when I run out of butter over the weekend but we still want to make a treat on Sunday night.

 This simple one dessert is going to becomes a family favorite in no time.
 Here's a little tip when it comes to buying whole wheat flour.
 I like to buy white whole wheat flour.
 This means they milled the flour from soft white wheat berries.
 Traditional whole wheat flour is made from hard red wheat berries.
 Flour made from the soft white wheat berries is more tender and tastes less "wheaty".
 It's a great option for baked goods.